fables-tales/proton/readme.md

         YAML file.
 Each key corresponds to a TLA of a team that participated in the match.
 A YAML file without 4 top level TLAs is malformed.

-    1.2 A proton compliant program MUST NOT score any team who's TLA entry in the file has the key value pair `present:false`.
+    1.2 A proton compliant program MUST accept the keys "disqualified" and "present" under each TLA. "disqualified" is assumed to default to false.
-        A `present` key with a non-boolean value is malformed.

-    1.3 A proton compliant program MUST NOT score any team who's TLA entry in the file has the key value pair `disqualified:true`.
-        A `disqualified` key with a non-boolean value is malformed.
+        "present" is assumed to default to true.
+Either key taking a non boolean value gives a malformed input.

-    1.4 A proton compliant program MUST exit with 1 if the input is malformed YAML or does not comply with either rules 1.1, 1.2 or 1.3
+    1.3 A proton compliant program MUST exit with 1 if the input is malformed YAML or does not comply with either rules 1.1 or 1.2.

 2. A proton compliant program MUST NOT block on any input from stdin.